 Yes!
 The process might slightly vary (I really mean slightly) from one version to the next, but you can do this in ALL versions of Power BI Report Server (PBRS) and SQL Server Reporting Services (SSRS).

-In my example below, I will be using PBRS 2019, but I confirmed that the steps are EXACTLY the same in SSRS 2016, SSRS 2017 and SSRS 2019.
-It is only when you are using a much older version, such as SSRS 2005 (which is no longer supported) where the steps change ever so slightly.
+In my example below, I will be using PBRS 2019, but I confirmed that the steps are EXACTLY the same in SSRS 2016, SSRS 2017, and SSRS 2019.
+It is only when you are using a much older version, such as SSRS 2005 (which is no longer supported) that the steps change ever so slightly.